 PARAMETERS OF THE SERIES 2026 BONDS

 The Issuer intends to issue the Series 2026 Bonds in the aggregate principal amount of not more than Five Million Dollars ($5,000,000), to mature in not more than twenty-one (21) years from their date or dates, to be sold at a price of not less than ninety-nine percent (99%) of the total principal amount thereof, and to bear interest at a rate or rates not to exceed six percent (6.00%) per annum.
-The Series 2026 Bonds are to be issued and sold by the Issuer pursuant to the Resolution, including as part of said Resolution, a General Indenture of Trust and a Eighth Supplemental Indenture of Trust (together the “Indenture”), which will be before the Council in substantially final form at the time of the adoption of the Resolution.
+The Series 2026 Bonds are to be issued and sold by the Issuer pursuant to the Resolution, including as part of said Resolution, a General Indenture of Trust and an Eighth Supplemental Indenture of Trust (together the “Indenture”), which will be before the Council in substantially final form at the time of the adoption of the Resolution.

 REVENUES PROPOSED TO BE PLEDGED